benwas2727/frontpage-project/README.md

 https://roadmap.sh/projects/testimonial-cards
 https://roadmap.sh/projects/datepicker-ui
 https://roadmap.sh/projects/accessible-form-ui
-this is one of my projects, I learn to develop a web, with html, css and javascript.
+these are my projects, I learn to develop a web, with html, css and javascript.